christinezosche/welcome_to_hogwarts_cli_project/README.md

 The gemfile and other information for this gem can be found at https://rubygems.org/gems/welcome_to_hogwarts_cli

 ## Development
-After forking and cloning the repo, run bundle install to install required gems and dependencies.
+After cloning the repo, run bundle install to install required gems and dependencies.
 Enter bin/console to experiment with the code using Pry.

 ## Usage
+To run the app, you will need to acquire a unique API key.
+To do so, visit the [Potter API](https://https://.potterapi.com/) and click "Get a Key" in the upper-right corner.
+Once you create a free account, you can access your key in the "Your Account" section of the site.

+Then, in the cloned repo, create a .env file that includes your unique API key, in the following format: API_KEY='*your key here*'

 Enter bin/run to run the application.

 ## Contributing
-To contribute, you will need to acquire a unique API key.
-To do so, visit the [Potter API](https://https://.potterapi.com/) and click "Get a Key" in the upper-right corner.
-Once you create a free account, you can access your key in the "Your Account" section of the site.

-Then, in the cloned repo, update the .env file with your unique API key.

 Bug reports and pull requests are welcome on [GitHub](https://github.com/christinezosche/welcome_to_hogwarts_cli_project).

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.